vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - Tenant Phish Landing Pages: Includes custom landing pages, such as with corporate branding

 - Select ***End user notifications***
-  - Global notifications: Includes built-in end user notifications send from `notification@attacksimulationtraining.com`
+  - Global notifications: Includes built-in end user notifications send From `notification@attacksimulationtraining.com`
-  - Tenant notifications: Includes custom end user notifications for branding and to set a different from address
+  - Tenant notifications: Includes custom end user notifications for branding and to set a different From address to an internal mailbox

 - Who receives the simulated phishing message and on what schedule
   - All users or specific users and groups (dynamic distribution groups are not supported)